agaiduk/AirAware/README.md

 ### Computation

-Computation of interpolated geospatial data is an expensive procedure, as [previous Insight project](https://github.com/CCInCharge/campsite-hot-or-not) has shown.
+Interpolation geospatial data is an expensive procedure, as [previous Insight project](https://github.com/CCInCharge/campsite-hot-or-not) has shown.
 My project will require performing extrapolations for even larger number of locations, and for several types of pollutants at the same time.
 Combining pollution data with weather conditions data will add another interesting dimension to the problem and increase its complexity.

-## Proposed pipeline
+## Possible technologies and pipeline

-1. Ingest environmental dataset
+Given the instantaneous nature of the data, this project is most naturally implemented using a streaming pipeline.
+I could envision the following elements of the pipeline:

+1. Store raw sensory data obtained from EPA (Amazon S3, HDFS)
-2. Clean up the data
+2. Pass sensory data from multiple sources to the data processing engine (Kafka, Kinesis)
-3. Precompute the grid for the heatmap
-4. Using streaming data (~8k events/s), compute distribution of various pollutants on the grid; also compute averages over longer periods of time
+3. Clean up the data; compute the pollution map and averages over long periods of time (Storm, Spark, Spark Streaming, Flink)
+4. Display results in a Web application (Flask, Django) as a series of updated map snapshots

+ Of all the technologies suitable for processing streaming data, I believe Spark would be most suitable for my project since the heavy part of the processing (computing the heat map) would be done only once the data from all sensors across the country has been loaded (once every 1 second or so).

 ![Project's pipeline](./pipeline.png)